 Day 6 – Panamik to Diskit to Turtuk

 The bus was full of women who were carrying their hoes and chatting happily.
-It is a beautiful drive as Siachen river changes it spread and the turn on the bridge took us on the other side of the Nubra Valley to Diskit.
-The landscape changes as I encountered a few kilometer long flat road surrounded by sand.
-The bus went up till monastery.
+It is a beautiful drive as the Siachen river changes its spread.
+The turn on the bridge took us to the other side of the Nubra Valley to Diskit.
+The landscape changes as I encountered a few kilometers of a long flat road surrounded by sand.
+The bus went up until the monastery.

 The monastery is still at a height so I climbed up to visit it.
 It houses the mummified arm and head of a Mongolian soldier.
-I felt it is rather grotesque thing to put up in a peaceful monastery, a symbol of violence in the abode of non-violence.
+I felt it is a rather grotesque thing to put up in a peaceful monastery, a symbol of violence in the abode of non-violence.

 Sightseeing in Diskit

 I started the climb down and a local person offered the drive down graciously.
-He also shared that we ‘Indians’ are to be thanked as roads conditions have changed in last 10 years due to them.
+He also shared that we ‘Indians’ are to be thanked as road conditions have changed in the last 10 years due to them.
 Earlier they had only foreigners which did not bring much change in infrastructure.
-They may soon have an airport at army camp at Thoise.
+They may soon have an airport at the army camp at Thoise.

 The local shared taxis to Leh go from the bus stand.
 The last taxi leaves around 10 am depending on whether they have enough passengers to fill the cab.
-I bought my ticket in advance to Turtuk for Rs.100 so as to get better seat.
-They happily agreed to keep my bag in the bus as I wanted to walk around the city.
-It is a small city and most houses were closed since people had gone for work.
+I bought my ticket in advance to Turtuk for Rs.100 so as to get a better seat.
+They happily agreed to keep my bag on the bus as I wanted to walk around in Diskit.
+It is a small town and most houses were closed since people had gone to work.

 Like in Delhi and other cities, I see that people have made small religious structures in every street of the town!
-So I walked along the main market of the town.
-Eating lunch was an interesting experience as the individual shopowners made me shuttle between couple of eateries so that I finally reached one which served thukpa for Rs.
+So I walked through the main market of the town.
+Eating lunch was an interesting experience as the individual shopowners made me shuttle between a couple of eateries so that I finally reached one which served Thukpa for Rs.
 80.

 Diskit to Turtuk

 There are not many villages on the way.
-The bus also acts like courier service for local people as many handed over goods to pass on to people in other villages on the way.
+The bus also acts as a courier service for local people as many handed over goods to pass on to people in other villages on the way.
 People would be waiting on the road to just handover their parcels or receive their parcels.
-There is quite a bonhomie which exists between the bus staff and the local people.
-Before Bondang village, the bus stops at a check point where one needs to submit the permit to visit Turtuk.
+There is quite a bonhomie that exists between the bus staff and the local people.
+Before Bogdang village, the bus stops at a checkpoint where one needs to submit the permit to visit Turtuk.

-Stay at Khan Homestay
+Khan Homestay in Turtuk

 The room was dusty.
 On being asked, the owner cleaned it up while I chatted with him and he provided me information about its history and places to visit in the village.
-Also I made some overtures to the women of the household and finally had food in their kitchen.
+Also, I made some overtures to the women of the household and finally had food in their kitchen.

 I also met a government school social science teacher posted in Turtuk from Stok village who was also part of the household.
-She shared that people here have better community ties than her village in Stok as their people have more modern jobs.
-For people like us in cities even that is far superior to the relationships we have with our next door neighbors.
+She shared that people in Turtuk have better community ties than her village in Stok as their people have more modern jobs.
+For people like us in cities, even that is far superior to the relationships we have with our next-door neighbors.

 Day 7 – Turtuk to Hunder